 - Contact the Maytree Centre: (Call 020 7263 7070) Based in North London, Maytree is a residential sanctuary for the suicidal.
 It takes guests for four days to help them through a crisis.
 It is totally confidential and you don't need a doctor's referral. www.maytree.org.uk

-- Remove keys to chemical stores: think about other risk factors: this might allow time for the person in crisis to seek the professional help they need and your actions could save a life.
+- Remove keys to chemical stores and gun cabinets: think about other risk factors: this might allow time for the person in crisis to seek the professional help they need and your actions could save a life.

 - Police advise that if you believe there is an urgent need to remove a firearm (a rifle or shotgun) and the owner is willing to allow it, you may remove it immediately.
 See further details below.

 - Be vigilant: Try not to leave the person on their own, if possible

 - Show the person you genuinely care: This can often be enough in itself to prevent the person from taking their life in a moment of crisis